Auto Fraud Lawyer California: Can Car Dealers Charge More Than the MSRP or Advertised Price?

 Real Client Story: How We Helped One Buyer Recover Thousands

-One client came to us after buying a truck advertised for $42,000.
+One client came to us after he purchased a truck advertised for $42,000.

-After a whirlwind of paperwork and fast-talking sales tactics, he realized he’d paid $51,000—with no explanation for the $9,000 difference.
+After a whirlwind of paperwork and fast-talking sales tactics, he realized he’d paid $51,000—with no explanation for the $9,000 difference, resulting in a loss of thousands of dollars.

 Our team uncovered that the dealer never disclosed the so-called “market adjustment” and added phantom accessories he never requested.

-We got him $8,500 back—plus coverage for his legal fees.
+We got him $8,500 back—plus coverage for his legal fees and all associated costs.

 How We Help Victims of Dealer Over MSRP Tactics